Manuras/Dunjun/ReadMe.md

 # Dunjun #
-This project will be documenting and demonstrating the development of making a game from scratch*!
+This project will be documenting and demonstrating the development of making a game from scratch<sup>1</sup>!
 Every step of the game development process and every line of code will be explained thoroughly.

-The game will be a 3D rogue-like-*like* dungeon crawler style game.
+The game will be a 3D randomly generated, perma-death, dungeon crawler style game.
 More will be revealed about the game as the project persists.

 YouTube Channel: [GingerGames](https://youtube.com/c/GingerGames)

 GitHub: [Dunjun GitHub](https://github.com/gingerBill/Dunjun)

-**With minimal libraries such as GLFW, GLEW, and the STB libraries.*
+<sup>1</sup>*With minimal libraries such as GLFW, GLEW, and the STB libraries.*

 ## YouTube Playlists ##